-- Raiffeisen Centrobank AG, Tegetthoffstraße 1, 1010 Vienna ("Issuer") will issue as of 27 August 2008 (see FT, line 40) a total volume of up to (see column "Volume" in the excerpt of the offering FT, line 49) Open End Investment Certificates (see FT, line 1) pursuant to these Securities Terms, ISIN (see column "ISIN Product" in the excerpt of the offering, FT, line 2) on commodities (see FT, line 10-12). - 2.
+- Raiffeisen Centrobank AG, Tegetthoffstraße 1, 1010 Vienna ("Issuer") will issue as of 24 April 2009 (see FT, line 40) a total volume of up to (see column "Volume" in the excerpt of the offering, FT, line 49) Open End Investment Certificates (see FT, line 1) pursuant to these Securities Terms, ISIN [see column "ISIN Product" in the excerpt of the offering, see FT, line 2) on a commodity (see FT, line 10-12). - 2.
 The structured security entitles the holder the right to claim redemption pursuant to § 9. - 3.
-If the structured securities are listed on an exchange, they can be traded continuously in denominations of one (see FT, line 51) or a multiple thereof on every exchange trading day on the exchange and over the counter.
+If the structured securities will be listed on an exchange, they can be traded continuously in denominations of one (see FT, line 51) or a multiple thereof on every exchange trading day on the exchange and over the counter.
 Securities not listed on an exchange can be traded continuously over the counter. - 4.
 The issuance of structured securities is done in the form of a continuous issue. - 5.
 The issue price of the securities is fixed taking into account several different factors (e.g. price of the underlying instrument of the security on a certain date and the fluctuation range, current interest rates, exchange rates, future dividend expectations and product-specific parameters). - 6.
-The conversion of the issue price at the start of the term of the issue and during its term is based on the respective foreign currency (FC) FC/product currency (PC) median rate.
+The conversion of the securities is done on a fixed exchange rate (quanto), this means the respective foreign currency is always expressed 1:1 in the product currency.
+The issuer will charge a Quanto Fee (in the product currency) to cover the issuers expenses of arranging such a fixed exchange rate (Quanto) for the holder of the certificates (see § 9). - "Foreign Currency" in the meaning of these Securities Terms is a currency other than the product currency.